webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 The string `codecs="vp09.00.41.08"` in this case would represent VP9 profile 0, level 4.1, 8-bit YUV content with 4:2:0 chroma subsampling, ITU-R BT.709
-color primaries, tranfer function and matrix coefficients, and luma/chroma encoded in the "legal" range.
+color primaries, transfer function and matrix coefficients, and luma/chroma encoded in the "legal" range.